oracle-livelabs/spatial-graph/adb-graph/work-with-csv-files/introduction/introduction.md

 ### Objectives

 In this workshop you will:
-* Connect to your Autonomous Database using Database Actions and load two CSV files
-* Connect to your Autonomous Database using **Graph Studio**
 * Create a graph using PGQL's (a graph query language) CREATE PROPERTY GRAPH statement
 * Load the graph into memory for analysis
 * Create a notebook